AnshulProjects/twitter_suicidal_post_model/README.md

 ```

 ## Before Use
-Use the above format to generate most accurate completions.
+Use the above format to generate the most accurate completions.

 ## Completion
 0 = " Not a suicidal post ",